typst/packages/packages/preview/boxr/0.1.0/README.md

   ]
 )
 ```
 The `render_structure` function is the main function for boxr.
-It either takes a path to one of the default structures provided by boxr (e.g.: `"structures/box"`) or an unpacked json file with your own custom structure (e.g.: `json(my_structure.json)`).
+It either takes a path to one of the default structures provided by boxr (e.g.: `"box"`) or an unpacked json file with your own custom structure (e.g.: `json(my_structure.json)`).
 These describe the structure of the cutout.\
 The other named arguments depend on the structure you are rendering.
 All unnamed arguments are passed to the structure as content and will be rendered on each box face (not triangles or tabs).

 ## Creating your own structures